learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 ```

 We're doing essentially the same as above, but we first ensure that the dodger's left edge has not
-xgone past the left edge of its container.
+gone past the left edge of its container.
 (Remember, position is relative to the container.)

 Let's wire this up